Anthony-Giacinto/orbits/README.md

 # Orbits
-This project allows the user to simulate the trajectories of objects in space using fundamental astrodynamics calculations.
+This project allows the user to simulate the trajectories of objects in space inside of a browser window using fundamental astrodynamics calculations.

 ## Table of Contents
 * [General info](#general-info)